LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Filter items

 This step filters the items in the list, thus reducing the list to only the items that match the filter configuration.
 The filtering is done on the value of a filter key of all existing items in the list.
-If the filter type is 'key exists', only items that include that key will remain in the list.
-If the filter type is 'equals', only items whose value of the filter key is equal to the filter value remain in the list.
-If the filter type is 'matches', only items whose value of the filter key matches the regular expression of the filter value remain in the list.
+If the filter type is “key exists”, only items that include that key will remain in the list.
+If the filter type is “equals”, only items whose value of the filter key is equal to the filter value remain in the list.
+If the filter type is “matches”, only items whose value of the filter key matches the regular expression of the filter value remain in the list.
 A regular expression should be enclosed by delimiters, often forward slashes (/), hash signs (#) or percentage (%), but also brackets are allowed ({}).
 Negate true reverses the logic, so any items that do not match the filter type and value will remain in the list.
-Filtered items are not permanently gone; they can be recovered by a 'end filter' step.
+Filtered items are not permanently gone; they can be recovered by a “end filter” step.
 Filters can be nested.

 ## End filter